jakusova/english-for-designers/README.md

 # english-for-designers

-### Hi, my name is Zuzana Jakušová
+### Hi, I'm Zuzana Jakušová

-I am a photographer and videographer.
-I'm the girl who, whenever you meet her, always has a camera in her hand.
-I'm constantly fascinated by the world around me and I always try to enjoy every moment. ✨
+Photographer and videographer.
+The girl who, whenever you meet her, always has a camera in her hand.
+Constantly fascinated by the world around me and tries to enjoy every moment. ✨

 # My work